MatMoore/online-board-games-and-party-games/README.md

 - [QuizWitz](https://www.quizwitz.com/en/party)
 - [Virtual Pub Quiz](https://virtualquiz.app/) (create or play pub quizzes)

-## Physical games that can be adapted for remote play
+## Games that can be adapted for remote play
 To adapt these games for remote play:

 - use a camera to share publicly visible information (or hidden information before the game starts)
-- the person with the camera can move pieces on behalf of the other players and read out information
+- share pictures/scans of things players need to read as part of the game in advance
-- you can also share pictures/scans of things players need to read as part of the game in advance
+- one person may need to move pieces on behalf of the other players and read out information
 - players may need to keep track of additional information themselves (e.g. on paper)
-- you can label grids to make it easier for remote players to call out where they want to play
+- label grids to make it easier for remote players to call out where they want to play

 ### Only one person needs to own a copy
 - Pandemic (Co-op)